Kosciach/ReviewRememberRecreate/ShapeRecreating.md

 <p align="center">
 Each shapeType has its own panel with settings for this shape.<br>
   When player changes shapeType, all panels except the one for this shape are disabled.<br>
-Every panel has the same looking slider for outline, but has diffrent min and max values, since shapes requare diffrent values for outlines.
+Every panel has the same looking slider for outline, but this slider has diffrent min and max values, since shapes requare diffrent values for outlines.
 </p>